 Exploring the differences between DevOps and SRE’s functions effectively illuminates the expected responsibilities of each role.
 Although there is significant overlap between the two, when it comes to the software development life cycle, DevOps tends to be more “shift-left,” while SRE is typically more “shift-right.”

 The Role of a DevOps Team

-Responsible for centralising and maintaining source code by using source control, DevOps teams create and manage pipelines for continuous integration (CI).
-This enables developers to run functional and unit testing, compile code, build containers, and produce the various artefacts needed to deploy.
+Responsible for centralizing and maintaining source code by using source control, DevOps teams create and manage pipelines for continuous integration (CI).
+This enables developers to run functional and unit testing, compile code, build containers, and produce the various artifacts needed to deploy.